GroverAruquipa/color_task_ubfc/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update the libraries before appropriate.
+Please make sure to update the libraries before appropriate use.

+## Report
+Find the report in the folowing file in the repository:
+ComputerVision2_Report.pdf